Unleash the power of spatial intelligence

 Position

-Our SLAM software processes images from a stereo camera, detecting notable features in the environment to understand where it is.
+Our visual-inertial SLAM software processes images from a stereo camera, detecting notable features in the environment which are used to understand where the camera is in space.

-Those features are saved to a 3D sparse map we can use to relocalise over multiple sessions or share with other vision-based products in the same space.
+Those features are saved to a 3D sparse map which can be used to relocalize over multiple sessions or share with other vision-based products in the same space.

-Drift in the position estimate is constantly accounted for by comparing all previous measurements to the live view and updating as locations are revisited.
-This sparse map is only useful for localization; we’d need more information to be able to navigate the world.
+Drift in the position estimate is constantly accounted for by comparing all previous measurements to the live view and triggering corrections as locations are revisited, a process known as loop closure.

 Perceive

-This information can be used lower in the stack to improve position estimates by ignoring measurements against dynamic objects.
+This information can be used to improve position estimates by ignoring measurements against dynamic objects or to enhance obstacle detection by enabling different navigation behaviours depending on the detected obstacle class.

-When all three levels of SLAM – localization, mapping and semantic understanding – combine, we get full-stack spatial intelligence, providing machines with complete spatial understanding.
+When all three levels of SLAM – localization, semantic understanding and mapping – combine, we get full-stack spatial intelligence, providing machines with complete spatial understanding.